 ECS 4623 Identifying and Serving the At-Risk Child

-ECS 4653 Leadership Issues in Early Childhood
+ECS 4653 Leadership and Administrative Issues in Early Childhood

 Analyzes and implements leadership and decision-making strategies in a professional setting.
 Focuses on the characteristics of leadership and the implications of effective and ineffective leadership in organizations that serve young children.
 Students develop a grant proposal for their early childhood program.
 This course serves as the Capstone for the early childhood program for assessment purposes.